Large-Momentum Effective Theory: Introduction

-In QFTs, whether a large-momentum symmetry exists depends on their ultraviolet (UV) behavior.
-It is easy to see that Feynman's assumption is strictly true only in asymptotically-free theories with the coupling vanishing at large momentum $Q$ like a power law, i.e., $\alpha(Q)\sim (\Lambda/Q)^\gamma$ with $\gamma>0$.
-In QCD, the strong coupling vanishes inverse-logarithmically $\alpha_s(Q) \sim 1/\ln(\Lambda_{\rm QCD}/Q)$, which generates considerable symmetry breaking effects as observed in DIS at different large $P$'s.
-Moreover, the infinite-momentum limit $P\to \infty$ does not commute with the UV cut-off limit $\Lambda_{\rm UV}\to \infty$.
-While the physical limit shall be $\Lambda_{\rm UV}\gg P\to\infty$, the parton model and subsequent QCD factorization theorems use $P\gg\Lambda_{\rm UV}\to\infty$, keeping all PDFs with the finite support $|x|\le 1$.
-Fortunately, because of asymptotic freedom, the above differences can all be calculated in perturbative QCD.
-Therefore, {\it LaMET is a theory to systematically compute effects of large-momentum symmetry breaking and non-commuting $P\to\infty$ limits through EFT matching and running.} Once it is established, the PDFs defined in the IMF or on the LF can be accessed from the structure calculations at $P\sim $ a few GeV (except at the end-point regions $x\sim 0$ or $x\sim1$), done with appropriate approaches for hadron bound states such as lattice QCD or other Euclidean/Minkowskian methods.
+In QFTs, however, the existence of the $P=\infty$ limit depends on their UV behavior.
+In general, the infinite-momentum limit does not commute with the UV cut-off limit $\Lambda_{\rm UV}\to \infty$.
+While the physical limit is $(\Lambda_{\rm UV}\gg P) \to\infty$, the parton model and subsequent QCD factorization theorems use $(P\gg\Lambda_{\rm UV})\to\infty$, keeping all PDFs with the finite support $|x|\le 1$ where negative $x$ is for antiquarks.
+Thus partons are an idealized concept which does not exist in the real world.
+Fortunately, because of asymptotic freedom, the above differences can be calculated in perturbative QCD.
+Therefore, LaMET is an effective theory of partons, which uses the ordinary field theoretical calculations $(\Lambda_{\rm UV}\gg P)\to\infty$ and systematically takes into account non-commuting $P\to\infty$ limits through EFT matching and running and finite $P$ effects by power corrections.
+Thus, the PDFs defined in the IMF or on the LF can be accessed at moderate $x$ from the structure calculations at $P\sim $ a few GeVs.